 Process requests from the business much faster

 Delivering applications or functions very quickly is within reach with low-code.
 New features are not programmed with thousands of lines of traditional code, but are constructed within a model.
-This is up to 20 times faster than with, for example, Java or C++ (QSM Europe, 2017).
-This allows you to react faster to requests from the business.
+This is up to 20 times faster than with, for example, Java or C++. ¹ This allows you to react faster to requests from the business.
 Another benefit of model-driven development, is that a first version of things like dashboards become available very quickly.
 The business can give immediate feedback during reviews.
 Your department can adapt these dashboards by making small modifications.
 Validation of any changes is also very rapid.
 Since everybody gets involved during the development process there is high acceptance of the application.
 People feel involved and are part of the final result.
 We also observe that technically-oriented people are perfectly able to become functional managers.
-Even though some IT managers still find it unnerving to give responsibility for this to colleagues outside their department.

 Attracting and training resources

 Young developers no longer want to work on old ERP systems or with outdated programming languages, which require a very long learning curve.
 They want to be involved in innovation.
-It is clear that companies with an outdated core system have increasing difficulty in attracting junior developers.
-IT students would rather focus on programming languages and systems that have an added value for their future within IT.
-The search for developers is already difficult enough, but this just makes it worse.
-A future-proof core system that operates with low-code offers numerous opportunities for young developers or older employees who want to undergo retraining.
+It is clear that companies with an outdated core system have increasing difficulty in attracting and onboarding staff.
+IT students would rather focus on programming languages and systems that have added value for their future within IT.
+The search for staff is already difficult enough, but this just makes it worse.
+A future-proof core system that operates with low-code offers numerous opportunities for IT-talents or older employees who want to undergo retraining.
 Not only is there more enthusiasm for low-code, it is also more accessible for IT talent that has not yet acquired years of experience.
 Enough reasons to switch to a low-code core system and train fresh developers to become Thinkwise developers.
-An additional benefit: young talented people who are given the opportunity to learn at a company, are happy to be challenged and are therefore often far more loyal (Dutch National Vacancy Database, 2022).
+An additional benefit: young talented people who are given the opportunity to learn at a company, are happy to be challenged and are therefore often far more loyal.²

-Thinkwise low-code core systems have numerous benefits for your company and your internal processes.
+Thinkwise low-code core systems have numerous benefits for your company.
 Transferring to a new core system with the Thinkwise software is less complex than you possibly think.
-Select a low-code system that is suitable for large complex applications with many tables.
-Most low-code providers offer platforms with which you can develop small or medium-sized applications, but they are unsuitable, for example, for the replacement of an entire ERP system.
+The Thinkwise Platform is perfectly suited for retail and wholesale companies.
 In this whitepaper you can read how Xenos migrated to Thinkwise low-code software.

 Would you prefer to exchange ideas directly with a Retail Advisor?
 Then please contact us.